devFrauBow/devFrau/README.md

 - 👋 Hi, I’m Jay
-- 👀 I’m interested in A.I, games
+- 👀 I’m interested in A.I, games, bots, and daily problems that we can automate to make life easier.
 - 🌱 I’m currently learning javaScript to be a pro cause I do love the language (going to typescript in future maybe)
 - 💞️ I’m looking to collaborate on data structures projects, etc...
 - 📫 How to reach me: discord: JayJay#9451